Update May 29th: I posted the results 30 days after setting up Klaviyo on a site. Check out the stats and ROI at the end of this post.

-I switched to Klaviyo recently for ecommerce email marketing and whooooa… it’s awesome!
+I switched to Klaviyo recently for ecommerce email marketing… it’s now one of my favorite Shopify apps ✊

 Klaviyo customers see a 29% increase in sales within the first 6 months of using Klaviyo– Klaviyo